 DHMC must let you know about an Adverse Benefit Determination before the action happens.
-When DHMC plans to stop paying for or reducing any services you have been getting, we have to send you a Notice of Adverse Benefit Determination letter ten calendar days before the date we stops paying for or reducing services.
+If DHMC plans to stop paying for or reducing any services you have been getting, we have to send you a Notice of Adverse Benefit Determination letter ten calendar days before the date we stop paying for or reducing services.

-DHMC can shorten the timeframe to five calendar days when:
+DHMC can shorten the timeframe to five calendar days if:

-There is fraud
+• There is fraud

-DHMP must give notice by the date of the adverse benefit determination when:
+DHMP must give notice by the date of the adverse benefit determination if: